 Some medications may need to be stopped for up to a week before the procedure.
-These might include iron tablets, aspirin, clopidogrel, anti-inflammatory drugs.
-If you have significant heart disease, such as previous heart attacks or coronary stents, you will probably need to continue on your aspirin and/or clopidogrel, so please make sure you discuss this with your doctor.
+These might include iron tablets, blood thinners, anti-platelet medications or diabetic medications.
+If you are unsure about whether you need to stop medications before your test, please clarify with your doctor well before the date.

 A bowel polyp is an abnormal growth of tissue on the bowel wall.
 A polyp may turn into bowel cancer after many years of growing.
 It may be detected during a colonoscopy and can usually be removed safely and completely during the procedure.
 During the test, your doctor can also take biopsies if necessary.

 Although complications during this procedure can occur, they are very uncommon.
 Driving is not permitted for 24 hours after the procedure, to allow all the sedation medication to wear off.
 You will need someone to stay with you at home the night after the procedure.